Thai Life Insurance preps up for $1bn listing

 The planned initial public offering (IPO) is said to be the country’s largest this year.

 There was no official comment from the company on the development.
-However, the news was reaffirmed by two anonymous sources.
+However, the news was confirmed by two anonymous sources.

 According to the term sheet, existing investors V.C.
 Property Co and Her Sing (H.K.)
 Limited will sell their shares in the listing.